ChronoSheets/ChronoSheets-CSharp-Client/docs/ClientsApi.md

 <a name="clientsgetclient"></a>
 # **ClientsGetClient**
-> CsApiApiResponseClient ClientsGetClient (int? clientId, string xChronosheetsAuth)
+> CSApiResponseClient ClientsGetClient (int? clientId, string xChronosheetsAuth)

 Get a particular client